How to Sew an Apron

 (Source: ©Cindy Best, Used with Permission)

-Wouldn't you love to be wearing one of Cindy's apron creations while serving your guests?
-To avoid disappointment, be sure to place your order today.
+Wouldn't you love to be wearing one of Cindy's colorful apron creations while serving your guests?
+They're all one-of-a-kind, so to avoid any disappointment orders should be placed early.
+Visit Cindy's So Many Buttons Studio today.
+Simply click the button below…

-Also take a peek at Cindy's decorative pillowcases.
+Also take a peek at Cindy's decorative throw pillows.
 Grandma always treasured a soft, beautiful pillow that helped her relax in her favorite chair after a busy day.

 Handmade Floral Pillowcase by Cindy Best of So Many Buttons StudioDecorative Pillowcase Thoughtfully Crafted by Hand